cocos/cocos-docs/en/advanced-topics/dynamic-atlas.md

 # Dynamic Atlas

-Reducing the number of DrawCalls is a very direct and effective way to improve game rendering efficiency, and one of the most important factors for two DrawCalls to be merged into one is whether both DrawCalls use the same texture.
+Reducing the number of DrawCalls is a very direct and effective way to improve game rendering efficiency.
+One of the most important factors for two DrawCalls to be merged into one is whether both DrawCalls use the same texture.

 Cocos Creator provides **Dynamic Atlas**, which dynamically merges the textures into one large texture at project runtime.
 When a map is rendered, the Dynamic Atlas system automatically detects if the map has been merged into an atlas (collection of images).
 If not, the system merges the texture into the atlas if it meets the conditions for dynamic atlas.